fastlane/docs/docs/actions/pilot.md

   `team_id` | The ID of your iTunes Connect team if you're in multiple teams `team_name` | The name of your iTunes Connect team if you're in multiple teams `dev_portal_team_id` | The short ID of your team in the developer portal, if you're in multiple teams.
 Different from your iTC team ID!
   `itc_provider` | The provider short name to be used with the iTMSTransporter to identify your team.
 To get provider short name run `pathToXcode.app/Contents/Applications/Application\ Loader.app/Contents/itms/bin/iTMSTransporter -m provider -u 'USERNAME' -p 'PASSWORD' -account_type itunes_connect -v off`.
-The short names of providers should be listed in second column.
+The short names of providers should be listed in the second column.
   `groups` | Associate tester to one group or more by group name / group id.
 E.g. '-g "Team 1","Team 2"'